zbzailab/Astroverse-i18n/src/content/posts/us/routing.md

 A more advanced use-case for pagination is **nested pagination.** This is when pagination is combined with other dynamic route params.
 You can use nested pagination to group your paginated collection by some property or tag.

-For example, if you want to group your paginated fifth posts by some tag, you would use nested pagination by creating a `/src/pages/[tag]/[page].astro` page that would match the following URLS:
+For example, if you want to group your paginated Markdown posts by some tag, you would use nested pagination by creating a `/src/pages/[tag]/[page].astro` page that would match the following URLS:

 - `/red/1` (tag=red)
 - `/red/2` (tag=red)